MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMSecurityRole.md

 ```

 ## DESCRIPTION

-The **Copy-CMSecurityRole** cmdlet creates a new security role by using an existing security role as a template.
+Use this cmdlet to create a new security role by using an existing security role as a template.
 Configuration Manager provides several built-in security roles.
 If you require additional security roles, you can create a custom security role by creating a copy of an existing security role, and then modifying the copy.

+For more information on security roles and permissions, see [Fundamentals of role-based administration in Configuration Manager](/mem/configmgr/core/understand/fundamentals-of-role-based-administration).

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).